 The database itself as well as tools to interact with it are now available as part of the OpenQuake platform.
 Tools for visualisation, literature database but also tools for cross-event analyses will be available to allow users to extract data across events and regions for subsequent vulnerability and risk assessment.

 You can already take a look at the project's website gemecd.org where you can browse through the overviews for 60 of the 68 events (click below for an example):

 This website furthermore hosts a data-upload portal for all project partners and documentation for current and future use of the database.
 See also below.

-- Events list in v1 of the database; overview and justification
+- Events list in version 1.0 of the database; overview and justification

 Templates and instructions/guidelines

 ...to facilitate growth of the database in the future: